You are here

 - Environmental Research & Education Foundation - Environmental Research & Education Foundation provides grants for developing Solid Waste Management related educational curriculum or digital materials (i.e., landfills and recycling).

 - Lorrie Otto Seeds for Education Grants - awards grants of $100 to $500 to purchase native plants and seeds for projects such as rain gardens or butterfly gardens.

 - National Gardening Association - coordinates several grant programs to support school gardens and other programs that teach students about the environment, nutrition and hunger issues.

 - NEA Learning & Leadership Grants - awards grants of $2,000 for individuals or $5,000 for collaborative groups to engage in meaningful, long-term professional development.
 Grant funds may be used for fees, travel expenses, books, or other materials--a portion can also go toward a small stipend for collaborative group participants.
 Three application deadlines throughout the year.

-- NEA Student Achievement Grants - awards grants of $2,000 or $5,000 for improving critical thinking and problem solving of students.
+- NEA Student Success Grants - awards grants of $2,000 or $5,000 for improving critical thinking and problem solving of students.
 The grants are meant to fund in-school student support with priority given to new teachers (<7 years) doing work resulting in low-income and minority student success with honors, advanced placement, or other challenging curricula.